cuneyterem8/uni_bonn_background/README.md

 # Computer Science Master in University of Bonn

 The University of Bonn is one of the largest research-based universities in the world.
-The THE ranking is 89 and the QS ranking is 201 in the world.
+The THE ranking is 89 and the QS ranking is 201 in the world in 2023.

 <img src="https://github.com/cuneyterem8/uni_bonn_background/blob/main/diplomas/desk.JPEG?raw=true" width="60%" height="60%">